BtoB (band): 2022–present: Be Together, Wind and Wish, departure from Cube Entertainment and establishment of BtoB Company

-On February 21, 2022, BtoB made their first comeback as a full group of six with their third studio album Be Together with the title track "The Song" composed by member Hyunsik.
+On February 21, 2022, BtoB released their third studio album Be Together, with the title track "The Song" composed by member Im Hyun-sik, in commemoration of the group's 10th debut anniversary.
 The album was a chart success with even b-sides charting high.
 With Be Together, BtoB also beat their own first-week sales record from 2018 and accumulated over a million in total album sales.
 "The Song" went on to win two music show wins on Show Champion and M Countdown on March 2 and 3, respectively.
 The band was supposed to hold its 10th anniversary concert in March 2022.
 Due to multiple band members getting positive COVID-19 results a week before the concert, the three-day concert was postponed to a yet unknown later date.
-In November 2022, it was announced that BTOB will hold a 10th anniversary concert "Be Together" on December 30–31, 2022, and January 1, 2023.
+In November 2022, it was announced that BtoB will hold a 10th anniversary concert "Be Together" on December 30–31, 2022, and January 1, 2023.

-In February 2023, Cube Entertainment released a teaser poster for the BTOB Official Fan Club Melody 5th Fan Meeting 'Melody Company Training' to be held on March 18 and 19 at the Olympic Park SK Handball Stadium.
+In February 2023, Cube Entertainment released a teaser poster for the BtoB Official Fan Club Melody 5th Fan Meeting 'Melody Company Training' to be held on March 18 and 19 at the Olympic Park SK Handball Stadium.
 It was also simultaneously streamed online.

 On May 2, 2023, BtoB made a comeback with their 12th EP Wind and Wish.

 On November 6, 2023, after eleven years, the members of BtoB departed from Cube Entertainment following the completion of their contracts.

-In February 2024, BtoB announced the establishment of sub-label BtoB Company under DOD Entertainment for BtoB group activities and solo activities of members' Eunkwang, Minhyuk, Hyunsik, and Peniel.
-Changsub and Sungjae signed contracts with Fantagio and IWill Media respectively for the management of their solo activities.
+In February 2024, BtoB announced the establishment of sub-label BtoB Company under DOD Entertainment for BtoB group activities and solo activities of members' Seo Eun-kwang, Lee Min-hyuk, Im Hyun-sik, and Peniel.
+Lee Chang-sub and Yook Sung-jae signed contracts with Fantagio and IWill Media, respectively for the management of their solo activities.

+In March 2026, it was announced that BtoB will release a digital single "We Together" on March 21, in commemoration of the group's 14th debut anniversary.

 Members

 Five members of BtoB completed their military services during the time period between August 2018 and November 2021.
-In 2018, Eunkwang enlisted on August 21.
-In 2019, Changsub enlisted on January 14 and Minhyuk enlisted on February 7.
-In 2020, Eunkwang completed his military duties on April 7, Hyunsik and Sungjae enlisted on May 11.
-Ilhoon enlisted on May 28, before departing the group on December 31.
-On August 21, Changsub completed his service.
-On September 12, Minhyuk completed his military duties.
-In 2021, Hyunsik and Sungjae were the final members to complete their service, being discharged on November 14.
+In 2018, Seo Eun-kwang enlisted on August 21.
+In 2019, Lee Chang-sub enlisted on January 14 and Lee Min-hyuk enlisted on February 7.
+In 2020, Seo Eun-kwang completed his military duties on April 7, Im Hyun-sik and Yook Sung-jae enlisted on May 11.
+Jung Il-hoon enlisted on May 28, before departing the group on December 31.
+On August 21, Lee Chang-sub completed his service.
+On September 12, Lee Min-hyuk completed his military duties.
+In 2021, Im Hyun-sik and Yook Sung-jae were the final members to complete their service, being discharged on November 14.